robinhilliard/defunit/README.md

 ```

 takes values which are assumed to be in 'core' representation and converts them to their
 corresponding 'other' unit.
-The idea of separating units into 'core' and 'other' may
-seem arbitrary, but the idea is that the code using the Unit module is easier to
-write and reason about if it is working with a consistent set of core units of the
-developer's choosing.

-The operators can also be chained to convert between 'other' types in a readable way:
+The operators can also be chained to convert between 'other'
+types in a readable way:

 ```elixir
   iex> 100 <~ :kmh ~> :mph